neuroretransmit/neuroretransmit/README.md

   but you can do absolute black magic with unicode.
 It's friggen cool to use as an exploit mechanism, but I don't want it running on my everyday system.

-  # PS: Hanging on to magic string that does this.
+  <strong>PS: Hanging on to magic string that does this.
 Definitely don't email me your PGP key for
-  # requests for it.
+  requests for it.
 It's really neat and I wish I could, but I fear this one.
-It will be up
-  # as soon as *recompiles <strong>everything from source*</strong>.
-Probably released
-  simultaneously with write-up when I get around to debugging this.
+It will be up as soon as *recompiles <strong>everything from source*</strong>.
+Probably released simultaneously with write-up when I get around to debugging this.</strong>

 Exactly how low-level it is: